Trust04zh/spl-compiler/README.md

 - `test`: basic testcases
 - `test-ex`: bonus testcases

-see [report/phase1.md](report/phase1.md) for report for course project submission.
+see [report/phase1.md](report/phase1.md) for report for lexer and parser.

+see [report/phase2.md](report/phase2.md) for report for semantic analyzer.

+use `git checkout parser` to checkout the parser version.

 ## usage